Nytorv: Buildings

 The square is dominated by the large courthouse with its ionic order columns, which occupies most of its west side.
 A skyway on each side of the courthouse connects it to the neighbouring buildings.
 The one to the left, on the other side of Slutterigade, is the former jailhouse.
 The skyway was used for transporting prisoners and has therefore been nicknamed the Bridge of Sighs.

-All the other buildings around the square, most by unknown architects and all listed, are Neoclassical townhouses which date from the time immediately after the Great Fire of 1795.
-No. 3, opposite the courthouse, on the corner of Strøget, has a facade decorated with pilasters and a triangular pediment.
-No. 5 which was built from 1799 to 1803 for Hartvig Frisch to designs by Nicolai Abildgaard originally also featured pilasters and pediment but was extended with an extra floor and adapted by August Klein in 1889–1890.
+Most of the other buildings that line the square are Neoclassical buildings dating from the reconstruction of the city after the Great Fire of 1795.
+No. 3, opposite the courthouse, on the corner of Strøget, is an exception. its imposing facade, with a three-bay median risalit, decorated with pilasters and tipped by a triangular pediment, was created in the 1910s.
+The Frisch House (No. 5) which was built from 1799 to 1803 for Hartvig Frisch to designs by Nicolai Abildgaard originally also featured pilasters and pediment but was heightened with an extra floor and adapted by August Klein in 1889–1890.

-The Jens Lauritzen House at No. 7 was built in 1795–96 for Jens Lauritzen, a grocer and brewer, possibly to designs by Andreas Kirk The elegant Jrup.
+The Jens Lauritzen House (No. 7) was built in 1795–96 for Jens Lauritzen, a grocer and brewer, possibly to designs by Andreas Kirkerup.
 No. 9 was built 1796–97 by an architect while No. 11, the large property on the corner of Brolæggerstræde, was designed by C. F. Hollander and completed one year later.

 The three properties on the south side of the square were all built between 1795 and 1797 by unknown architects.
+The central one is known as the Krak House.
+It is flanked by Nytorv 15 and Nytorv 19.

+The building at the corner of Frederiksberggade (Frederiksberggade 1) was built in 1905–1908 to a Hugend style design by Victor Nyebølle.
+It was built for the bank Kjøbenhavns Hrundejerbank.